Helping Create a Culture Free of Modern Day Slavery

 Co-founder and President of Network for Cultural Change

-Yvonne Williams is the Co-founder and President of Network for Cultural Change a 501c3 non-profit charitable organization.
+Yvonne is the co-founder and President of Network for Cultural Change a 501c3 non-profit charitable organization.
 Yvonne is also a professional artist and writer.
 She has written and had articles published in numerous publications and is an author and screenwriter.
 Some book titles include: Slaves of a Different Kind: Unshackling Our Soul to Heal America; Proponents of Peace; My Father’s Garden – A Tribute to Step-Fathers; My Daily Garden Journal; There’s a Flower in the Garbage; My Daily Garden Journal; Getting to Know God Through the Power of Prayer; And the Angels Danced; and A Dance For Bethany which is also a 4-time award winning Feature Film about a 12-year-old runaway rescued out of a life of sex slavery and into her dream of becoming a dancer.
 This is the story that changed her life.

 GRACE Founder and Professor of Law, Virginia

 As a prosecutor for over eight years, Professor Tchividjian created the first “Crimes Against Children” division at the Office of the State Attorney in the 7th Judicial Circuit of Florida.
 As division chief, Professor Tchividjian was personally responsible for prosecuting hundreds of cases of child sexual abuse.
 He has spent over 17 years using what he learned as a prosecutor to train and equip prosecutors, investigators, social workers, and medical personnel in handling various aspects of child sexual abuse prosecutions.